nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 When control over a DID document has been lost, the DID subject will have to have all Verifiable Credentials revoked.
 Without Verifiable Credentials linked to the DID document, the DID document no longer has any value.
 The DID subject will have to go through the process of reacquiring all Verifiable Credentials for a new DID document.

-TODO Is this acceptable?
-A SaaS provider will have to re-add all care organizations as DID documents (including services).
-Then all care organizations must also re-add the VC that proves their name/address to the new DID document!

 ### 3.4 Privacy considerations